gcallah/Rationalism/md/Sorcery.md

 advertisement, propaganda, communication, and comprehensively, as ideological politics" (OH, p.
 225).

+Ideologies gain their plausibility because they have genuinely pointed at something that is really a problem, say "racism" or "capitalist exploitation."
+But typically they try to treat this one problem as if it were the root of all problems.

 The truths offered by a sorcerer, however, only serve as lures, inviting acolytes into the sorcerer’s second reality.
 Once "hooked" by these lures, the apprentice is then "educated" into a whole new way of viewing the world.